-According to the United Nations Department of Economic and Social Affairs the world’s population stood at 7.3 billion in 2015, could reach 8.5 billion by 2030, and may top 9.7 billion by 2050.
-The global charity Action against Hunger, suggests that we will have to increase food production by 70% to feed this rapidly expanding global population.
+According to the United Nations projections, the world’s population could reach 8.5 billion by 2030, and may top 9.7 billion by 2050.
+Therefore, we will have to increase food production by 70% to feed this rapidly expanding global population.
 Increasing farming practices will not be enough to solve the global demand for food, however.
 The development and global implementation of more efficient, energy- and resource-saving technologies will help industry to meet the increased demand for food, while reducing environmental impact and ensuring sustainability.

 Reducing food waste must represent a major component of the equation.
-Reports by the United Nations and the Institute for Mechanical Engineers estimate that 30-50% of food produced globally - up to 2 billion tonnes - is lost or wasted.
 Food may be lost due to a number of inadequacies during production and processing, as well as market or consumer trends.
 These range from poor storage and inadequate transportation logistics to consumer overbuying.
 The installation of efficient, sustainable refrigeration and freezing technologies also plays a vital role in preventing waste due to food spoilage.

 Frozen potato products - a global commodity